How healthy are your dog's teeth?

 If your vet recommends dental treatment, then make sure you get your dog booked in for this as soon as possible.
 Delaying treatment only increases the risk of complications.

-Anal glands
+Anal glands and fishy dog breath

 Other symptoms of anal gland issues include: